Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 While each transaction is uniquely designed to the priorities of the seller, they do share common terms.

 That includes buying at their price that is sufficient to make them whole.
-Then we agree on terms like: how best to allocate resources, how much profit to make, how fast & which chairities to support.
+Then we agree on terms like: how best to allocate resources, how much profit to make, how fast & which charities to support.

 In almost all scenarios, a YES structured purchase would be more rewarding for everyone - and with less IRS risk - than the conventional yacht donation programs currently promoted by many nonprofits.